gauravmnjwr/pdf-page-extractor/README.md

-Sure, here's a sample README file for your GitHub repository for the web application project you described:

 # PDF Page Extractor Web Application

 This is a web application that allows users to upload a PDF file and extract specific pages to create a new PDF.
 Users can select the pages they want to include in the new PDF and then download the newly created PDF.